 While Rebecca’s work is rooted in Psychodynamic Therapy, she frequently incorporates elements of Cognitive Behavioral Therapy (CBT) and Dialectal Behavior Therapy (DBT) to help clients make behavioral changes and change thought patterns after they have gained a better understanding of the root causes of their thoughts and feelings.
 The holistic approach that Rebecca takes brings attention to the body as well, allowing for an understanding of the mind-body connection.
 Through the development of body awareness, Rebecca educates her clients on how their emotions may sometimes be reflected through physical symptoms, often called psychosomatic symptoms.

 Rebecca also integrates other styles, such as mindfulness practices and the creative expressive arts techniques, to assist the needs of clients.
 Working with Rebecca, you will learn how to strive for balance as you develop a sense of alignment with your needs and how you meet them.
 She uses other forms of expression such as drawing, writing or movement to communicate and explore feelings and concepts.
 This can look and feel different for each person.

 Rebecca guides clients in reconnecting with their bodies, often using the process of “embodiment,” a multilayered awareness of your body and how you connect to or relate to the world around you.
 This framework, as well as the creative expressive arts, can especially be useful for clients working through issues related to trauma, body image, and disordered eating.
 Rebecca provides guidance on eating intuitively and what body positivity can look like.
 She works from the Health at Every Size (HAES) perspective and educates clients on the roles society can play in disordered eating and self-esteem.

 Rebecca provides a safe, welcoming and nonjudgemental environment where clients are free to express themselves.
-Her office is conveniently located near Grand Central.
 She looks forward to meeting you!